brooklabteam/www/team.md

 <div style="clear:both;">&nbsp;</div>

 **Vera Soloview** was an undergraduate who completed her Honor's thesis in the Brook lab in 2023.
 She is now an intern with the American Bird Conservancy in Chicago.

 <div style="clear:both;">&nbsp;</div>

+**Michael McGuire** was a Field Project Manager with Association Ekipa Fanihy from Jan-Dec 2023.
+He is now back in the midwest looking for jobs in forestry and conservation.

+<div style="clear:both;">&nbsp;</div>